neondatabase/website/content/docs/guides/neon-authorize-future.md

 ---
 title: The future for Neon Authorize
-subtitle: A vision for what might come next
+subtitle: Our vision for what comes next
 enableTableOfContents: true
 ---